Please note: REG 10 applies to the Team Championships conducted as part of the National, Premier and Conference League/Knockout programme.

 REG 10.5.1 Internationally qualified or Governing Body appointed officials Where an official is qualified to officiate to Senior International Level by the appropriate international federation, or, has been appointed by an appropriate Governing Body regional or national officials’ appointment board, the neutrality regulation shall not apply.

-REG 10.6 Failure to obtain officials Failure to obtain the appropriate officials, as per Appendix 5 (‘BUCS Match Officials Requirements’), may lead to the forfeiture of the affected match, unless there is written notification from the appropriate officials appointments body that they were unable to provide officials and this is communicated at least 48 hours before the fixture start time, or where officials withdraw from the fixture on the day (written evidence required, refer to REG 10.6.3).
+REG 10.6 Failure to obtain officials Failure to obtain the appropriate officials, as per Appendix 5 (‘BUCS Match Officials Requirements’), may lead to the forfeiture of the affected match, unless there is written notification from the appropriate officials appointments body that they were unable to provide officials and this is communicated at least 48 hours (outside of weekends and bank holidays) before the fixture start time, or where officials withdraw from the fixture within 48 hours of the fixture start time (written evidence required, refer to REG 10.6.3).

 REG 10.6.1 For all competitions, if at least 48 hours’ (outside of weekends and bank holidays) notice ahead of the start time of the fixture has been given and the appropriate written evidence provided, then the away institution/Playing Entity may choose to host the match provided it can supply the appropriate officials and facilities, and notifies the opposition and the BUCS Executive by 11:00 on the last working day before the fixture.
 In this case the original home institution/Playing Entity is obliged to travel.

 REG 10.6.1.1 Where the away institution/Playing Entity chooses not to host and agreement cannot be reached between the institutions/Playing Entities for rescheduling, the match shall be replayed at a venue and on a date determined by the BUCS Executive.